-If you’re just beginning your research on ERP software solutions, then you may have come across the term “legacy systems”.
+If you’re just beginning your research on merchant software solutions, then you may have come across the term “legacy systems”.
 In this blog, we look at what legacy systems are and why it’s important to consider alternative long-term options, even if you don’t think you’re ready to upgrade just yet.

 Legacy software refers to old computer software which was revolutionary back in the day, but has now become outdated.
 Typically, this term is used when talking about systems that may run into difficulties when moving data into newer formats, or is run on an operating system or hardware that is no longer supported.

 Why do people stick with legacy software?

 We come across a lot of people who are still using legacy systems.
 While we never attempt to shoehorn a company into a software solution, we believe new technology and long-term business security should be high on your list of priorities.
 Some of the most common reasons for not updating a legacy system have included:

 - it is an expensive undertaking to replace existing software, and the system in place hasn’t failed yet

 - retraining staff on a new system would take away valuable time and money

 - the current system meets the requirements of the business, therefore there is no urgent need to change it